Rank::Bukvarix::Keyword - Keyword collection by keyword from Bukvarix

 Results processing

-A-Parser allows you to process results directly during parsing.
-In this section, we have provided the most popular use cases for the Rank::Bukvarix::Keyword parser.
+A-Parser allows processing results directly during parsing; in this section, we have provided the most popular cases for the Rank::Bukvarix::Keyword parser

 Possible settings